Last updated: May 2020

 - Code of Conduct.
 In addition to compliance with the Acceptable Use Policy in the Microsoft Online Services Terms (available at https://www.microsoft.com/en-us/licensing/product-licensing/products), the code of conduct (available at https://aka.ms/custom-neural-code-of-conduct) are the minimum requirements that all Text to Speech ("TTS") implementations must adhere to in good faith.
 Without limiting Microsoft’s other remedies under the Online Service Terms, violation of the code of conduct may result in suspension of the Online Service.
 Microsoft will suspend the Online Service only to the extent reasonably necessary.
 Unless Microsoft believes an immediate suspension is required, Microsoft will provide reasonable notice before suspending the Online Service.

 - Customer’s compliance with Custom Neural Voice capability terms.
-Microsoft may retain and use each Synthetic Voice created by Customer solely to investigate and respond to any alleged violations of the Approved Use Cases, Acceptable Use Policy or the Code of Conduct and Customer grants Microsoft a limited nonexclusive irrevocable worldwide license to do so.
+Customer shall have the exclusive right to use the Synthetic Voices created by Customer and made available through use of Cognitive Services.
+Notwithstanding the foregoing, Microsoft may retain and use each Synthetic Voice created by Customer solely to investigate and respond to any alleged violations of the Approved Use Cases, Acceptable Use Policy or the Code of Conduct and Customer grants Microsoft a limited nonexclusive irrevocable worldwide license to do so.
 Customer will secure and maintain all rights necessary for Microsoft to retain and use each Synthetic Voice as described in this paragraph without violating the rights of any third party or otherwise obligating Microsoft to Customer or to any third party.
 This paragraph will survive termination or expiration of Customer’s agreement.

 - Eligibility.
 Access to the Custom Neural Voice capability is subject to Microsoft’s sole discretion based on our eligibility criteria and vetting process.
 Microsoft reserves the right to re-verify eligibility at any time and suspend access to Custom Neural Voice capability per these terms.
 To apply for and use the Custom Neural Voice capability, you must provide current, complete, and accurate information in the registration form and any re-verification requests from Microsoft.